 Issue management involves a range of successive responsibilities.
 This includes coming up with a solution for each issue, acting on all issues, and up-keeping a record of corrective actions taken.
 This helps with reporting the progress made over an issue.
 In the absence of an issue management solution, the odds of these responsibilities being overlooked or mismanaged are high.

-CaWeb Corrective Action Software & Issue Management Software by Harrington Group International features a central hub wherein one can mange issues parallel to projects and tasks.
+CaWeb Enterprise Task Management Software & Issue Management Software by Harrington Group International features a central hub wherein one can mange issues parallel to projects and tasks.
 The streamlined platform is accessible for all employees and upkeeps records of corrective actions taken on all issues.
 It further sends reminders to the person in charge and ensures that no issues are ignored.
 Keeping everyone on the same page prevents confusion.